willyd/protobuf/vsprojects/readme.txt

 ============

-If you want to include GzipInputStream and GzipOutputStream (google/protobuf/io/gzip_stream.h) in libprotoc, you will need to do a few additional steps:
+If you want to include GzipInputStream and GzipOutputStream (google/protobuf/io/gzip_stream.h) in libprotobuf, you will need to do a few additional steps:

 1) Obtain a copy of the zlib library.
 The pre-compiled DLL at zlib.net works.